OnkarRuikar/markdownlint-rule-search-replace/README.md

 - `search-replace`: The rule configuration object.
 - `rules`: An array of search-replace definitions.
 - search-replace definition: defines search term/pattern and replacement.
-  - `name`: name of the definition
+  - `name`: name of the definition.
-  - `message`: corresponding message
+  - `message`: corresponding message.
-  - `search`: text to search
+  - `search`: text or array of texts to search
-  - `searchPattern`: regex pattern to search.
+  - `searchPattern`: regex pattern or array of patterns to search.
 Include flags as well, as if you are defining a regex literal in JavaScript, e.g. `/http/g`.
   - `replace`: Optional.
-The replacement string, e.g. `https`.
+The replacement string(s), e.g. `https`.
 Regex properties like `$1` can be used if `searchPattern` is being used.
   - `skipCode`: Optional.
 All code(inline and block), which is inside backticks, will be skipped.

 Note, `search` and `searchPattern` are interchangeable.
 The property `search` is used if both are supplied.